verdaux/BookNotes/Conversations/Work.md

 - [ ] That sounds urgent.
 When did we first know about it?
 - [ ] A limitless reservoir for other people's expectations.
 - [ ] Let's table that for now and revisit once we have more visibility
+- [ ] Updating the leadership about timeline today.
+Just thought I'd inform you first